mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

 ```

 **Key points:**
-- The `context` parameter creates a dependency—the Route Planner waits for the Location Specialist
+- The `context` parameter creates a dependency (the Route Planner waits for the Location Specialist)
 - `expected_output` helps agents understand what format you want
-- Natural language descriptions work best—be specific about what you need
+- Natural language descriptions work best.
+Be specific about what you need

 ### Running the Crew